Fred West: Marriage

 Fred became re-acquainted with Catherine (Rena) Bernadette Costello in September 1962, when he was 21.
 He had first met Costello, who came from Coatbridge, Lanarkshire, at a Much Marcle dance hall in 1960, and dated her for several months before she returned to Scotland.
-Costello was pregnant by an Asian bus driver at the time of her marriage to Fred, and may have relocated from Glasgow to England due to members of her family expressing their displeasure at her being pregnant with a mixed-race child.
+Costello was pregnant by a Pakistani bus driver at the time of her marriage to Fred, and may have relocated from Glasgow to England due to members of her family expressing their displeasure at her being pregnant with a mixed-race child.
 She married Fred in Ledbury on 17 November, the sole guest being Fred's younger brother John.
 The couple initially lived in Fred's aunt's home, then moved to Coatbridge, where Fred worked as an ice cream van driver.
-Rena's daughter, Charmaine, was born in March 1963; to explain the child's mixed ancestry, Rena and Fred claimed that she had suffered a miscarriage and that Charmaine was adopted.
+Rena's daughter, Charmaine, was born on 22 March 1963; to explain the child's mixed ancestry, Rena and Fred claimed that she had suffered a miscarriage and that Charmaine was adopted.
 Shortly thereafter, the couple relocated to Savoy Street, in the Bridgeton district of Glasgow.

-In July 1964, Rena bore Fred a daughter, Anna Marie.
+In July 1964, Rena and Fred had a daughter, Anna Marie.
 The child was born at the couple's Savoy Street home.
 The family nanny, Isa McNeill, and neighbours of the Wests, recall Rena as a considerate mother "struggling to bring up two children"; Fred treated the children harshly.
 He kept the girls in the bottom of a bunk bed with bars fitted to the space between the bunks, effectively caging them; they were allowed out only when he was at work.

 Via McNeill, the Wests became acquainted with her friend, 16-year-old Anne McFall, who was despondent over the death of her boyfriend in a workplace accident.
 McFall spent a great deal of time at the Wests' flat.

 Fred later admitted to having engaged in numerous affairs in the early years of his marriage, and fathered one illegitimate child with a woman from the Gorbals.
 When Rena discovered her husband's infidelity, she began an affair with a man named John McLachlan.
 On one occasion, Fred discovered the pair in an embrace.
 He punched Rena, making her scream.
 In response, McLachlan punched Fred, who drew a knife and grazed McLachlan's abdomen.
 When punched by McLachlan a second time, Fred stopped defending himself.
 Years later, McLachlan recollected this incident: "He couldn't tackle a man, but he wasn't so slow in attacking women."
 He and Rena continued their affair, and McLachlan became increasingly aghast at Rena's bruises and black eyes.
 On each occasion it became apparent Fred had beaten his wife, McLachlan extensively beat Fred.
 In another instance, McLachlan witnessed Charmaine—little older than a toddler—ask Fred for an ice cream from his van; in response, Fred struck her across the head, triggering another beating from McLachlan.